-- Annual pap tests - to find and treat pre-cancerous (dysplasia) conditions before they become cancer
+- Routine pap tests - to find and treat pre-cancerous (dysplasia) conditions before they become cancer

 - Avoiding exposure to HPV - by delaying sex, limiting partners, avoiding sex with individuals who have had many partners, using condoms and avoiding sex with uncircumcised men

 - Receiving the HPV vaccine – the vaccine prevents infection against the most common types of HPV responsible for most cervical cancer cases.
-The HPV vaccine is recommended for all children 9-26 years of age, and can also be provided to at risk adults
+The HPV vaccine is recommended for all children, and can also be provided to at risk adults

 What Are the Symptoms of Cervical Cancer?